acconeer/acconeer-python-exploration/README.md

 - Release the NRST button
 - Let go of the ERASE button

-Now you should be able to flash the module server (`acc_module_server_xm112.bin`).
+Now you should be able to flash the Module software (`acc_module_server_xm112.bin`).
 After flashing, press the NRST button to reboot into the flashed software.

 If you're on Linux you likely will need to compile BOSSA on your own.
 In our experience, running Ubuntu 18.04, you will need to install `libreadline-dev` and `libwxgtk3.0-dev` before compiling with `make`.
 To get everything you need:
 ```